-Q: Can the ActiveBOM part choices be set up once in the Vault instead of having to set them up individually for each PCB?
+Q: Can the part choices be set up once in the instead of having to set them up individually for each PCB?

-Q: Is Altium Designer backwards compatible with older versions?
+Q: Is Altium backwards compatible with older versions?

 A: Yes.
-Altium Designer 18 is able to open and work with file formats of previous versions.
+Altium 18 is able to open and work with file formats of previous versions.

 About the AuthorMore Content by Alexsander Tamari